A place of charm, memory and sea

 From “family pension” to “Villa Andry”

-After the war, Villa Andry turns a new page.
-In 1953 , she was transformed into a family board , before becoming a hotel under the name of “Le Saint Georges” and acquiring the reputation of a charming hotel an essential address in the Caen region.
-For decades, she welcomed travelers and lovers of the sea, while keeping her cachet of yesteryear.
+After the war, Villa Andry turned a new page.
+In 1953, it was transformed into a guesthouse, before becoming a hotel under the name “Le Saint Georges” and acquiring a reputation as a charming hotel, a must-visit address in the Caen region.
+For decades, it welcomed travelers and sea lovers, while retaining its old-world charm.

 A new life since 2017

-In 2015 , the hotel resumed its original name, Villa Andry , thus reconnecting with its heritage.
+In 2015, the hotel reverted to its original name, Villa Andry, thus reconnecting with its heritage.

-In 2017 , we - Mélinda and Julien - took over Villa Andry for a new professional and family challenge.
-Let's take the opportunity to introduce us: Mélinda, from Cherbourg, obtained a license in business economy before continuing her career which will lead her in international companies, in Paris, Australia and then in Switzerland where the meeting will be with Julien.
-Switzerland of origin, training cook, who will then obtain the title of hotelier at the Hotel School in Geneva.
+In 2017, we – Mélinda and Julien – took over Villa Andry for a new professional and family challenge.
+Let's take this opportunity to introduce ourselves: Mélinda, originally from Cherbourg, earned a degree in business administration before pursuing a career that took her to international companies in Paris, Australia, and then Switzerland, where she met Julien.
+A Swiss native and trained chef, he later earned a hotel management degree from the Geneva Hotel Management School.

-Our goal for Villa Andry, when we arrived, was clear: to preserve his historical soul while offering him a touch of modernity .
-Our respective experiences allow us to continue to bring this historic building to life and provide you with a quality and warm quality service.
-We train our teams with traditional hotel customs by emphasizing more sustainable tourism.
-Each year, we carefully renovate the common rooms and spaces to offer you a comfortable and authentic stay .
+Our goal for Villa Andry, when we arrived, was clear: to preserve its historic soul while giving it a touch of modernity.
+Our respective experiences allow us to continue to bring this historic building to life and to offer you quality service and a warm, friendly welcome.
+We train our teams in the customs of traditional hospitality, with an emphasis on more sustainable tourism.
+Each year, we carefully renovate the rooms and common areas to offer you a comfortable and authentic stay.

 Why stay at Villa Andry?